nrwl/nx/docs/shared/packages/storybook/storybook-7-setup.md

 This is a new feature available on Nx v15.6.0.
 If you are using an older version of Nx, please [upgrade](/packages/nx/documents/migrate).
 {% /callout %}

 Storybook 7 is a major release that brings a lot of new features and improvements.
-You can read more about it in the [Storybook 7 beta announcement blog post](https://storybook.js.org/blog/7-0-beta/).
+You can read more about it in the [Storybook 7.0.0 release article](https://storybook.js.org/blog/storybook-7-0/).
 Apart from the new features and improvements it introduces, it also brings some breaking changes.
-You can read more about them in the [Storybook 7 migration docs](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-65x-to-700) and the [Storybook 7 migration guide](https://chromatic-ui.notion.site/Storybook-7-migration-guide-dbf41fa347304eb2a5e9c69b34503937).
+You can read more about them in the [Storybook 7 migration docs](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-65x-to-700) and the [Storybook 7.0.0 migration guide](https://storybook.js.org/docs/react/migration-guide).

 Nx provides new generators that allow you to generate Storybook 7 configuration for your projects, by installing the correct dependencies and creating the corresponding version 7 configuration files.
 Nx also provides a [Storybook 7 migration generator](/packages/storybook/generators/migrate-7) that you can use to migrate your existing Storybook configuration to version 7.